 State Park Beach in Chesterton

 Only 45 miles of Lake Michigan’s shoreline is in Indiana and 15 miles of that is protected by Indiana Dunes National Park!
-The State Park Beach has a large parking lot with more parking available in other areas of the park.
+The State Park Beach in Indiana has a large parking lot with more parking available in other areas of the park.
 There is a large pavilion which dates back to 1930 and is currently undergoing renovations, with plans to eventually include full service restaurants as well as a small store, a snack stand umbrella rental, lockers and toilets.

 While in Indiana Dunes State Park, the 3 Dunes Challenge is a fun 1.5 mile trail which takes in the 3 highest dunes in the park.
 It can be started from along the beach, or you can drive and park next to the nature centre and do the looped trail from there!
 Once you complete the challenge, make sure you pop into the visitor centre, just outside of the state park to get a free sticker and postcard to show you did it!